Part 2: Simon Spots a Hook or How 'Larry Stylinson' Was Born

 The seed of Larry Stylinson was planted in October 2010.

 And so, the seed of Larry Stylinson was planted.
 Was it a deep friendship?
 Was it something more?
 It didn’t matter.
 The ambiguity was the hook.
 And Simon Cowell knew exactly how to feed it, just enough to keep fans obsessed, never enough to resolve it.
 Typical fanfic angst.
-Contracts kept the details in place while the public relations machine kept the story churning.
 Was it real?
 Was it not?
 Was it being suppressed?
 Were they being kept apart?
 The truth never mattered.
+The blurred line between truth and fantasy kept fans engaged, buying tickets, creating content, and living inside the narrative.
+It was a marketing machine powered by ambiguity.

 Cowell’s genius (if you can call emotional exploitation that) has always been the same: take something organic, strip it of its humanity, and sell it as spectacle.
 Fans still argue today over whether Larry was real, fake, or somewhere in between.
 But from Cowell’s perspective, it didn’t matter.
 The story itself was the product.

 But how (technically) did it continue?
 There were too many moving parts, there were too many photos and timelines and games.
 How could it possibly have been manipulated?
 Technology, PR, and algorithms.
-That's the easy part.
-Part 3 coming soon.